 Chemical Name MRL (mg/kg)

 chlorpyrifos-methyl 6.0

 deltamethrin 1.0#

+dichlorvos 0.5

 methoprene ٨

+malathion 8.0

 piperonyl butoxide 20.0

 pyrethrins 3.0

 spinosad 1.5~

 methyl bromide 50

 phosphine 0.1

 sulfuryl fluoride 0.1

-- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ^ Methoprene is exempt from the requirement of a tolerance in or on all food commodities when used to control insect larvae. - ~ Various products registered in Australia refer to label. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

+- ^ Methoprene is exempt from the requirement of a tolerance in or on all food commodities when used to control insect larvae. - ~ Various products registered in Australia refer to label. - \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.